History Files

 Early Burma / Myanmar

-The modern republic of Burma (or 'Myanmar' in more recent popular usage) has long been under the firm control of a military dictatorship.
-The country's thousand year-long history, though, is highly detailed.
+The modern republic of Burma (or 'Myanmar' - the same name through a different translation) in South-East Asia has more recently been under the firm control of a military dictatorship.
+The country's thousand year-long history though is highly detailed.

 A second pulse of migration took place between southern China and a swathe of territory which stretches between Burma and Nam Viet.
 Farmers here inherited a genetic makeup which differs in some ways from that of the earlier Man Bac migrants who had left southern China around 2000 BC, but still closely resembles the DNA of present-day inhabitants of southern China.

-In 2017 a team led by Harvard Medical School geneticist, Mark Lipson, concluded that these population movements brought agriculture to the region and triggered the spread of Austroasiatic languages which are still spoken in parts of south and South-East Asia.
+A team which was being led by Harvard Medical School geneticist, Mark Lipson, concluded in 2017 that these population movements brought agriculture into the region and triggered the spread of Austroasiatic languages which are still spoken in parts of south and South-East Asia.

 Chin house, Burma